Alston Architects Environmental Policy

 Office Ethos: Minimum Waste / Maximum Recycling.

-Alston Architects are an award-winning practice that strive to achieve high environmental design standards, and transcend environmental legislation.
+Alston Architects are a diverse practice that strive to achieve high environmental design standards, and transcend environmental legislation.
 It is important that techniques for pollution prevention and environmental best practice is at the forefront of what we do.
 This must start in the work place by delivering a quality working environment that ensures a safe workplace for employees and visitors in a way that minimises the offices environmental impact and transcend in to our designs.

 What is an environmental policy?